sudeepbm/snap-to-flatpak/README.md

 ##

-If you found this repo useful, don't hesitate to share with others.
+_**If you found this repo useful, don't hesitate to share with others.
+And feel free to report issues if any.**_